Acrylic Paint Supplies – What You Need To Know Before Purchasing.

 2. Acrylics And Color

-Let’s stay with the theme of color, which is obviously hugely important for artists.
+Let’s stay with the theme of color, which is essential for artists.

 Whatever your favorite artist is, there is a fair chance they made a splash in part due to their treatment of color.

-This is a lot more complicated than just picking the right Crayola-Esque shade of red or blue and using that hue.
+This is more complicated than just picking the right Crayola-Esque shade of red or blue and using that hue.

-Anyone who ever watched Bob Ross’ The Joy of Painting will be familiar with the set of dozens of specially-named, nuanced paint colors he used.
+Anyone who watched Bob Ross’ The Joy of Painting will be familiar with the set of dozens of specially-named, subtle paint colors he used.

-Both Van Gogh and Klimt used special types of paint which made the former’s incredible vividness of and the latter’s famous Gold Period possible.
+Both Van Gogh and Klimt used special types of paint, which made the former’s incredible vividness and the latter’s famous Gold Period possible.

-While a great artist can make great art from anything, you can’t paint “The Kiss” without special paint that can retain the massive amounts of golden color and luminosity Klimt employs in that, the famous “Golden Portrait of Portrait of Adele Bloch-Bauer,” and other paintings from this period.
+While a great artist can make great art from anything, you can’t paint “The Kiss” without special paint that can retain the massive amounts of golden color, and luminosity Klimt employs in the famous “Golden Portrait of Portrait of Adele Bloch-Bauer,” and other paintings from this period.